 On $10,000 profit at 24% bracket:

-· SPY: $2,400 taxes
+SPY: $2,400 taxes

-· SPX: $1,860 taxes (saves $540)
+SPX: $1,860 taxes (saves $540)

-The Bottom Line: Your Action Plan
+The Bottom Line: Your Capital Plan for SPX Iron Condors

-Let's be clear about what we've covered.
+Let's be direct about what the numbers tell us.

 If you're starting with capital under $25,000, here's your roadmap: